 What They Do

 Surgical technologists assist in operations under the supervision of surgeons, registered nurses, and/or other surgical personnel.
 Surgical technologists help set up operating rooms with surgical instruments and equipment, sterile linens and sterile solutions.
-Assemble, adjust and check nonsterile equipment, They may hold retractors, cut sutures and count sponges, needles, supplies and instruments as well as clean and restock operating room.
+They also assemble, adjust and check nonsterile equipment.
+They may hold retractors, cut sutures and count sponges, needles, supplies and instruments as well as clean and restock the operating room.

 Duration of Training

 11 months; full-time days, typical hours 7 am – 3:30 pm